mjevange/updatepsu/README.md

 # Planned
 - Add option to override install skip when latest version already installed, in order to force "refresh" install
-- Add option to perform overwrite install, rather than "refresh" install (maybe not nessecaery since configs live elsewhere)
+- Add option to perform overwrite install, rather than "refresh" install (maybe not necessary since configs live elsewhere)

 # Requirements
 - Install lynx package

-# Reccomended Usage
+# Recommended Usage
 You can run this from anywhere, it will always download and install to the specified locations.

 I prefer to use it like this: